ocapn/ocapn/draft-specifications/CapTP Specification.md

 Several operations (e.g. `desc:import-object` and `desc:export`) are describing
 importing and exporting objects.
-There had to be a choice if these actions should be described from the sender\'s or receiver's side, in this case we choose the receiver's side.
-This means if an object is exported from session A to session B, session A sends a `desc:import-object` as session A is describing it from B's perspective.
+There had to be a choice if these actions should be described from the sender's or receiver's side, in this case we choose the receiver's side.
+This means if an object is exported from Alice to Bob, Alice sends a `desc:import-object` as Alice is describing it from Bob's perspective.

 ## [`desc:import-object`](#desc-import-object)